akpysec/HardeningMicrosoftWindows/README.md

 # Hardening_for_Microsoft_Windows

-1) Run Powershell script to pull the Microsoft PC/Server Registries.
+1) Run PowerShell script to pull the Microsoft PC/Server Registries.

-2) Use Reg_Check.py to check the values. # Smart Function is still in progress.
+2) Use Reg_Check.py to check the values.

-2.1) Select file in dry_check() function at first loop.
+3) Select in the beginning of the script name of the "out_file.txt" from the PowerShell Script.

-3) Keep th Powershell Output from your PC/Server, STIG.py & Reg_Check.py in the same directory.
+*Keep th PowerShell Output from your PC/Server, STIG.py & Reg_Check.py in the same directory.

+4) Run Reg_Check.py